Dimterion/stories-platform/docs/ROADMAP.md

 ### Player

-- [ ] “Back” button to revisit previous node.
+- [x] “Back” button to revisit previous node.

+  `NOTE`: “Back” button is an optional parameter that can be toggled on/off during the story editing.

 - [x] Progress indicator (e.g., “Scene 3 of 12”).

+  `NOTE`: progress indicator is also added to the Story Editor + it is an optional parameter that can be toggled on/off during the story editing.

 - [x] Persistent story state (resume after refresh).

 ## Improvements